cirosantilli/linux-cheat/compile/library.md

 - slight load overhead

-since the disadvantages are so minor, it is almost always better to use dynamic linking.
+Since the disadvantages are so minor, it is almost always better to use dynamic linking.

 #search path

-find where gcc search path for both `.a` and `.so`:
+Find where gcc search path for both `.a` and `.so`:

     gcc -print-search-dirs | grep '^libraries' | tr ':' $'\n'

 #static

-gets included in program

-program gets larger
+Gets included inside the generated executable, making it larger.

-you don't have to worry about dependancies
+You don't have to worry about dependancies.

     gcc -c a.c
     gcc -c b.c